Berlin is the capital of Germany and a principal political and tourist hub. It is located around 575km east of Amsterdam.

 2. Amsterdam-Berlin by Train

-Deutsche Bahn (German Railways) runs a direct train between Amsterdam and Berlin - note that this is a standard Intercity (IC) rail service, not a high-speed one - the journey time is about 6 hours 15 minutes.
+Deutsche Bahn (German Railways) runs a direct train between Amsterdam and Berlin – this is a standard Intercity (IC) rail service, not a high-speed one – the journey time is about 6 hours 20 minutes.

-An alternative Amsterdam-Berlin connection is also available by taking the above IC train to Hannover and then changing onto an ICE train to Berlin - however, this only makes the trip faster by a few minutes.
+An alternative Amsterdam-Berlin connection is also available by taking the above IC train to Hannover and then changing onto an ICE train to Berlin – this makes the trip faster by about 15 minutes.

 The Intercity train has a bar bistro carriage selling drinks and snacks.
-1st class passengers get access to the NS International lounge in Amsterdam, have power outlets available in coach 12 and can order bar food/drink from their seat.
+1st class passengers get access to the NS International lounge in Amsterdam and (possibly – depends on the fare) the DB Lounge in Berlin.

 3. Amsterdam-Berlin by Coach